statisticsnorway/klass/README.md

 If the classification tables are empty Klass will by default attempt to import data from its predecessor.
 This process can take quite some time as there is a lot of data and its also sent to Solr to populate the search index.

-Tips: If you are only setting up Klass for testing/development purposes you can use the `small-import` spring profile to reduce the amount of data being imported.
+Tips: If you are only setting up Klass for testing/development purposes you can use the `small-import` spring profile to reduce the amount of data beeing imported.

 ### Development
 its recommended to build with maven before starting development as some classes are generated as part of the build process.